 Your child will have seen two dramas as part of this programme.
-The first is about child sexual exploitation and follows Caz, 14 as she is groomed by Marcus, the man she believes to be her boyfriend.
-Caz eventually gets out of the relationship.
-In the second drama, Jay looks back on how he was exploited as a child to commit crimes including running county lines for a drugs gang.
+The first follows the story of a young man called Jay as he looks back on how he was exploited as a child to commit crimes including running county lines for a drugs gang and carry a knife.
+The second drama is about child sexual exploitation and follows Caz, 14, as she is groomed by Marcus, the man she meets through social media and believes to be her boyfriend.
+The drama charts the impacts that the exploitation has on her life.

 After the drama, the students get the opportunity to ask Caz and Jay questions about the key themes for the drama.
-The Loudmouth facilitators then run small group discussions with the pupils on the signs of grooming, victim blaming and the impacts of child exploitation.
+The Loudmouth facilitators then run small group discussions with the pupils on the signs of grooming, knife crime, victim blaming and the impacts of child exploitation.